1. Introduction to Earth Engine

 Lists can also store strings or other objects.
 For example:

-Objects in JavaScript are dictionaries of key: value pairs.
-Make an object (or dictionary) using curly brackets {}, for example:
+Dictionaries in JavaScript are key: value pairs.
+Make a dictionary using curly brackets {}, for example:

 Playtime